metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

+- `blocked` (Attributes List) Blocked defines the list of rules to block matching queries. (see [below for nested schema](#nestedatt--spec--limits--tenants--retention--blocked))
 - `cardinality_limit` (Number) CardinalityLimit defines the cardinality limit for index queries.
-- `max_chunks_per_query` (Number) MaxChunksPerQuery defines the maximum number of chunks that can be fetched by a single query.
+- `max_chunks_per_query` (Number) MaxChunksPerQuery defines the maximum number of chunksthat can be fetched by a single query.
-- `max_entries_limit_per_query` (Number) MaxEntriesLimitsPerQuery defines the maximum number of log entries that will be returned for a query.
+- `max_entries_limit_per_query` (Number) MaxEntriesLimitsPerQuery defines the maximum number of log entriesthat will be returned for a query.
-- `max_query_series` (Number) MaxQuerySeries defines the maximum of unique series that is returned by a metric query.
+- `max_query_series` (Number) MaxQuerySeries defines the maximum of unique seriesthat is returned by a metric query.
 - `query_timeout` (String) Timeout when querying ingesters or storage during the execution of a query request.

+<a id="nestedatt--spec--limits--tenants--retention--blocked"></a>
+### Nested Schema for `spec.limits.tenants.retention.blocked`

+Optional:

+- `hash` (Number) Hash is a 32-bit FNV-1 hash of the query string.
+- `pattern` (String) Pattern defines the pattern matching the queries to be blocked.
+- `regex` (Boolean) Regex defines if the pattern is a regular expression.
+If false the pattern will be used only for exact matches.
+- `types` (List of String) Types defines the list of query types that should be considered for blocking.

 <a id="nestedatt--spec--limits--tenants--retention"></a>